 As with any investment, there are many factors that affect the decision to make the switch.
 We checked out some common questions about the product to help you make an executive decision that’s right for you, your family, and your home.

 1. How Do I Decide if Bamboo Flooring Is the Right Choice for Me?

-Initially people are drawn to the natural warmth of the bamboo material, which tends to inject a comfortable feeling into a home, and the colour consistency it boasts compared to timber floors.
+Initially, people are drawn to the natural warmth of the bamboo material, which tends to inject a comfortable feeling into a home, and the color consistency it boasts compared to timber floors.
 Combined with its style variety and flooring options, easy-care maintenance, climate sustainability, and cost-effectiveness, bamboo flooring tends to be an easy choice for homeowners.